L21s/keycloak-eid-identity-provider/README.md

 ### 2) Trust the Keycloak certificate in your browser
 Keycloak uses a self-signed certificate and your browser will most likely prevent the frontend application in step 4 from redirecting to keycloak.
 Thus, you need to open Keycloak before and trust the self-signed certificate.

 Open https://localhost:8443/realms/master/.well-known/openid-configuration in the browser of your choice and accept the self-signed certificate.
+You can close the tab now as you won't need it again.

 ### 3) Configure the AusweisApp for test purposes
 > [!NOTE]